 Choosing a server to set up an IT environment for running smooth business processes is crucial.
-Various factors need to be considered before picking the server, its operating system and configuration parameters that suits best for the business operations.
-These factors vary from business to business and the IT expertise (Development, IT Operations and IT Support teams) of the company.
+Various factors need to be considered before picking the server, its operating system, and configuration parameters that suit best the business operations.
+These factors vary from business to business and the IT expertise (Development, IT Operations, and IT Support teams) of the company.

-Windows based servers come with licenses and have a high cost of running them.
-Equally, Windows server comes with advanced security, authentication, network mechanisms and storage solutions.
+Windows-based servers come with licenses and have a high cost of running them.
+Equally, the Windows server comes with advanced security, authentication, network mechanisms, and storage solutions.

-Technology advancement has reached a level where physical server hosting and datacenter cost of a company is moved away to cloud.
+Technology advancement has reached a level where physical server hosting and data center cost of a company is moved away to the cloud.
 Now, virtual instances are provided by the IAAS (Infrastructure as a Service) companies and all the company is to do is – hire expertise to deploy, maintain and execute the processes using the environment given by the cloud service provider.